-For resolving PCTR, we consider the three following cases :
+For resolving PCTR, we consider the three following cases:

-Static case :messages transmitted by entities contain no temporal information ,First dynamic case :the PE put a temporal information in messages they send,Second dynamic case :besides the temporal information put by the PE, the medium adds asecond temporal information in the message.This information is an estimation of the transitdelay of the message in the medium.In this third case, treated in detail in section 6.3, thereceiving entity can have a good temporal information without using a global clock.
+Static case : messages transmitted by the protocol entities contain no temporal information,

+First dynamic case : the PE put a temporal information in messages they send,

+Second dynamic case: besides the temporal information put by the PE, the medium adds a second temporal information in the message.
+This information is an estimation of the transit delay of the message in the medium.
+This third case is processed in detail in section 6.3, the receiving entity can have a good temporal information without using a global clock.